Skip to content

 args = ["@playwright/mcp"]

-This is the simplest setup — just enable = true and one server.
-Everything else uses defaults.
+This is the simplest configuration — just one line enable = true plus a single service, with everything else using default values.

 toml